bumps/bumps/doc/guide/intro.rst

 This pattern of importing all names from a file,  while convenient for simple scripts, makes the code more difficult to understand later, and can lead to unexpected results when the same name is used in multiple modules.
-A safer, though slightly more verbose pattern is to use:
+The preferred pattern to use is:

     >>> import bumps.names as bmp
     >>> s = bmp.Parameter(name="P1", value=3.5, range=(2,6))